padmakarPi/ibis-poc-demo/doc/structure.md

 |    +-- MUI         # all the application MUI style should be here should be here(file name should be component name So easy for readbility).
 ```

+# Project Components Overview

+This project utilizes three types of components categorized based on the folder structure and their intended usage across the application.

+## 1. Page Components
+### Description:
+Page components represent individual pages or features within the application.
+These components are specific to a particular page or feature and are meant to encapsulate the logic, layout, and functionality of that page.

+### Characteristics:
+- Each page component is designed to be used exclusively by a single page or feature.
+- These components handle the rendering and behavior of the respective page they are associated with.
+- Located in the "pages" directory.

+## 2. Common Components (Project Level)
+### Description:
+Common components are shared components used across multiple pages or features within the project.
+These components are project-specific and are not intended to be part of a separate common package.

+### Characteristics:
+- These components are designed for reusability within the project and can be included in multiple pages or features.
+- They encapsulate functionalities or UI elements used consistently across different parts of the project.
+- Located in a designated directory within the project structure, separate from global or package-specific components.

+## 3. NPM Package Components
+### Description:
+Components classified as NPM packages are designed for reusability beyond the current project.
+These components are meant to be standalone packages that can be shared and used across multiple projects or applications.

+### Characteristics:
+- Intended for broader reuse across various projects and applications.
+- These components are packaged and published as an npm package, making them available for use in different projects.
+- Maintained separately and stored in a dedicated repository or directory as an independent package.

 ## FAQ